-There’s more to running a successful bar or restaurant than great food and drinks; it’s more important than ever to offer your clients that little something extra to keep them coming back.
+There’s more to running a successful bar or restaurant than great food and drinks.
+Nowadays, it’s more important than ever to differentiate your establishment and offer a little something extra to keep guests coming back.

-Tommy Parisi has mastered the art of the little something extra.
-Known to many as “Tommy 2 Scoops” from his earlier days of running a gelato shop, Tommy’s up-tempo and people-loving personality is perfectly translated into the vibe he creates for his clientele at Brightside Tavern, located in Jersey City, NY.
+Tommy Parisi of Brightside Tavern has mastered the art of the "little something extra."
+Known to many as “Tommy 2 Scoops” from his earlier days of running a gelato shop, Tommy’s up-tempo and people-loving personality is perfectly translated into the vibe he creates for his guests in Jersey City, NY.

-From gospel meetings to drag shows, and a menu that satisfies all kinds of cravings, there truly is something for everyone at Brightside Tavern.
-Tommy prides himself on creating a warm, inviting and friendly experience, “We do a lot of things to make people feel comfortable,” he says, “probably eighty per cent of my guests know me or my staff.”
+From gospel meetings to drag shows—and a menu that satisfies all kinds of cravings—there truly is something for everyone at Brightside Tavern.
+Tommy prides himself on creating a warm, inviting experience, “We do a lot of things to make people feel comfortable,” he says, “probably eighty per cent of my guests know me or my staff.”

-One of the ways Tommy and his staff create a friendly vibe is by using the screens, music and entertainment system to celebrate and engage with their guests.
+One of the ways Tommy and his staff create a friendly vibe is by using the screens as a music and entertainment system to celebrate and engage with their guests.